Parallelization in the AI Era

 Persistent | Lasting for a long time - any environment where your work is NOT lost when the timer goes off |

-From a data science perspective
+From a data engineering for AI perspective

 It’s easy to speed things up when: